The Assassin bug – you might not be too thrilled with the idea of armies of assassins lurking about your garden, but you should be.

 Don’t use pesticides, and when you see these bugs outdoors, give them a wide berth.

 Remember, predatory bugs usually appear in great numbers late in the season.
 This is nature’s way of making sure there will still be lots of them come spring.

 Leave them alone and let them find good places to overwinter.

 Allowing them to live and let live will ensure you have plenty of help with your unwanted bugs when the growing season returns.

-If you find them indoors during spring and summer, cover with a cup, slide piece of paper underneath and escort them outside.
+If you find them indoors during spring and summer, cover them with a cup, slide a piece of paper underneath, and escort them outside.